nespinoza/lcogtDD/README.md

 lcogtDD
 ---------

 Want to download data automatically from LCOGT?
 This is the python code to do it.
+For quick usage, fill in your user data under `userdata.dat` and run the code by doing:

+        python download_data.py -sdate 2016-04-01 -edate 2016-04-21

+And that's it!
+Reduced data taken from LCOGT between 2016-04-01 and 2016-04-21 will be downloaded to your computer.
+If you only give a starting date with `-sdate`, then data will be downloaded from this date to the current date on your computer (i.e., "today").
+See below for a detailed explaination on the usage of the code.

 Dependencies
 ------------